felixfontein/acme-certificate/README.md

 [pem-jwk](https://github.com/dannycoates/pem-jwk).

 ## Integrate this role to your server's playbook

+The role supports HTTP and DNS challenges.
+The type of challenge can be selected by defining `challenge`.
+The default value is `http-01` for HTTP challenges.

+### HTTP Challenges

 In this section I'm assuming you use nginx.
 Similar setups can be made for other web servers.